 - Message-driven beans

-It is a mechanism which is used to provide metadata information to web container about a JSP file.
+It is a mechanism to provide metadata information to a web container about a JSP file.
 Different types of JSP directives are:

 - Page directive